Glottography/tutorials/georeferencing/index.md

 ## Output

-A **Georeferenced Map in GeoTIFF format**: GeoTIFF is a standard raster format that stores both the image and its geographic reference information.
+A georeferenced map in GeoTIFF format: GeoTIFF is a standard raster format that stores both the image and its geographic reference information.
 The Alor-Pantar languages map, georeferenced in this tutorial, can be downloaded [here](out/Map%203%20The%20Alor-Pantar%20languages.tiff).

 ## References